choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

 Below should help you get stomp and a user going.
 For their excellent full docs please see [ActiveMQ].
 There are also tested configurations in [the ext directory][ActiveMQSamples]

-A spec file can be found in the *ext* directory on GitHub that can be used to build RPMs for RedHat/CentOS/Fedora you need *tanukiwrapper* which you can find from *jpackage*, it runs fine under OpenJDK that comes with recent versions of these Operating Systems.
-I've uploaded some RPMs and SRPMs [here][DepRPMs].
+A spec file can be found in the *ext* directory on GitHub that can be used to build RPMs for RedHat/CentOS/Fedora.
+You can find prebuilt RPMs of the dependencies for most recent RPM-based distributions in the [dependencies repo][DepRPMs] for your operating system release.

 For Debian systems you'd be better off using OpenJDK than Sun JDK, there's a known issue [#562954][DebianBug].